-and no one is so favourably circumstanced for making them as a naval officer on a surveying expedition.
-The limits of depth under different latitudes at which the various marine animals live or are found strewed dead, is perhaps the most important point for further investigation which can be suggested in the science of geology: scarcely any observations with the dredge have been made within the tropics.
-Not only the shells, corals, sea urchins, crabs, &c., brought up from different stated depths, should be preserved, but the proportionate numbers of each kind be carefully noted, as well as the nature of the sea-bottom.
+Not only the shells, corals, sea-urchins, crabs, &c., brought up from different stated depths, should be preserved, but the proportionate numbers of each kind be carefully noted, as well as the nature of the sea-bottom.
 An observer could not labour too much in this line, and especially if he would subsequently himself undertake to tabulate and work out the results.

 There is another point of view under which the bed of the sea would amply repay long-continued observations.
 It is well known that the nature of the bottom often changes very regularly in approaching a coast; the pebbles, for instance, increasing in size in a surprisingly steady ratio with the decreasing depth.
 But the means by which the pebbles are thus sorted is not known: is it by the oscillation of the waves at ordinary periods, or only during gales; or is it by the action of currents?
 A chart, with the nature of the bottom carefully noted on it and the currents laid down, would by itself throw some light on this question.
 The nature of the pebbles being observed, perhaps a point would be found whence they radiated.
-Excellent observations have been made by engineers on the travelling of shingle beaches, but scarcely anything is known of their movement under water.
-In what condition are the pebbles -- are they encrusted (as often happens) with delicate corallines-after a heavy gale are the spines of such corallines found broken?
+Excellent observations have been made by engineers on the travelling of shingle-beaches, but scarcely anything is known of their movement under water.
+In what condition are the pebbles?-are they encrusted (as often happens) with delicate corallines-after a heavy gale are the spines of such corallines found broken?
 In narrow channels where there are rapid currents, and in the open sea in front of straits, where the water often suddenly deepens, what is the nature of the bottom?
 To what depth does the sea in a storm render the water muddy?
 How far from the beach, and to what depth, does the recoil of the waves, or the "undertow," act, for instance, on light anchors?
 At what depth can the sea wear solid rock?
-This may sometimes be judged of by the nature of the bottom; thus, where soft mud overlies the rocky surface, we may infer that the sea can hardly now be a destroying agent, even if the inclination of the strata on the adjoining coast shows that rocky strata must once (probably, when the land stood at a different level) have extended much further.
+This may sometimes be judged of by the nature of the bottom; thus, when soft mud overlies, at all times, even after gales of wind, a submarine rocky surface, which from the nature of the adjoining coast-strata we may feel sure has been worn down, we may infer that the sea at its present level, and under existing circumstances, is not a destroying but a depositing and protecting agent.
 Is it at the line of high or low water, or between them, that the breakers most vigorously eat into coast-cliffs?
 Gigantic fragments of rock, much too large to be themselves rolled about, may be seen at the foot of almost every line of high cliffs; by what means in the course of time will these be removed, as must have happened with their innumerable predecessors?
 Are they slowly worn away or broken up?
 It may be well to recollect that in the tropics the powerful action of frost in splitting stones is entirely eliminated.
-Our observations, moreover, on the alluvial and sub-littoral deposits of these latitudes are not perplexed by the ancient effects of floating ice.
-The spray of salt-water, above the line of breakers, corrodes by chemical decomposition calcareous rocks; does this play any important part on other rocks?
+Our observations, moreover, on the alluvial and sub-littoral deposits of these latitudes are not perplexed by the ancient effects of floating The spray of salt-water, above the line of breakers, corrodes by chemical decomposition calcareous rocks; does this play any important part on other rocks?
 Most bold coasts are fronted by sharp promontories and even isolated pinnacles; are these exclusively due to the greater hardness of the rocks composing them, or do not the breakers act more efficiently when eddying round any slight projection?